With the current Brexit chaos happening in Parliament at the moment, business owners have yet to see the full impact of Brexit on limited companies.

 Regardless of your residential status, your UK incorporation will not be affected once we leave the EU.
 So if you are a UK resident, an EU citizen from another EU member state, or a resident of any other non-UK country, your company status will not change.

 You have to remember that there are many hundreds of UK registered limited companies that are owned and run by directors and staff that don’t live in the UK.
-Many international corporations will have many bases and registered offices operating in different countries across the world.
+Many international corporations will have many bases and registered offices operating in different countries across the world or Companies House.

 Should I wait until the UK leaves the EU before forming a new company?